 Technician-class license or higher; full ARRL membership, and achievement of Level 3 qualifications.
-(Must, within the period of 1 year, from the issuance of this document or appointment as EC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Level 3 qualification. )
+(Must, within the period of 1 year, from the issuance of this document or appointment as DEC, whichever comes later, complete all of the requirements for Level 3 qualification).